A “1031 exchange,” also known as a real estate exchange or a tax-deferred exchange, was created by the IRS in 1990.

 The exchange period begins on the date you transfer the relinquished property and ends after 180 days or earlier if tax returns for the taxable year in which the transfer occurred are submitted before those 180 days.

-Here are those rules again in a condensed list:
+Here are those 1031 exchange rules again in a condensed format:

-- the exchange must occur in the allotted time frame
+- the exchange must occur in the allotted time frames

 - must use a qualified intermediary or facilitator